JetBrains-Research/paddle/README.md

   - `netrc`: use credentials from your local [`.netrc` file](https://www.gnu.org/software/inetutils/manual/html_node/The-_002enetrc-file.html).
   - `keyring`: use credentials from the available [`keyring` backend](https://pypi.org/project/keyring/).
-  - `profiles`: use credentials from the `profiles.yaml` file.
+  - `profile`: use credentials from the `profiles.yaml` file.
 The idea of Paddle profiles is similar (in a certain sense) to the idea of [AWS CLI profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html): you can have a single file on